wurli/r-best-practice/README.md

 credit!
 If you're using GitHub, the best way to do this is by creating a fork of this repo.

-This cheatsheet is inspired by the [cheatsheets](https://github.com/rstudio/cheatsheets) created by Posit for other data science software.
+This cheatsheet is inspired by (and has now been added to) the [cheatsheets](https://github.com/rstudio/cheatsheets) created by Posit for other data science software.